fatkahawai/rugbytrack/README.md

 -----------
 * twitter-bootstrap - UI library
 * backbone.js - client-side MVC framework
+*  since Underscore.js is a hard dependency of Backbone.js, we decided to use Underscore's template() method as our client-side HTML partial rendering engine.
 * jQuery - util library
 * require.js
+* Backbone.BootstrapModal Takes care of instantiation and opening/closing modals, and Removes the element from the DOM when closed

 ## Quick start

 - Make sure Node.js and NPM should be installed (I prefer to do it using NVM).
 This project was developed on Node 0.6.x.
-- Install project dependencies with NPM by running the following command in the terminal (project root):
+- Install project dependency modules on the server with NPM by running the following command in the terminal (project root):

+    npm install xyz
-    npm install .
+    e.g. npm install express

 - Configure the ports for the application (for multiple environments: dev, test, production) and also the settings for the MongoDB connection (you can either host MongoDB locally or try a free hosting provider such as MongoLab).
 The config data is in /config
 - Start the server: